 While we think the at-home landline option (Classic Guardian) is too expensive for what you get, we did like the higher-tier mobile plans.
-In fact, we can see merit in all three mobile alert systems — that is, if you’re willing to pay the price.
-Keep in mind that similar options are about $5 to $10 cheaper per month on average.
-That said, we do recommend the Mobile Guardian and Freedom Guardian if you’re always on the move.
+In fact, we can see merit in all four mobile alert systems — that is, if you’re willing to pay the price.
+Keep in mind that similar options are about $5 to $15 cheaper per month on average.
+You can compare the starting monthly prices of various alert systems in our rundown of the similar options That said, we do recommend the Mobile Guardian and Freedom Guardian if you’re always on the move.

 Another thing you’ll get from Medical Guardian is a company that truly cares about seniors.
 In our experience, the positive company culture permeates from the top-down, from the CEO to the emergency response agents.
 And when you’re looking for a plan for you or a loved one, a senior-focused culture can make all the difference.

-Founder and CEO, Geoff Gross, launched Medical Guardian out of his apartment in Philadelphia back in 2005.
-Fast forward 15+ years, and today Geoff’s company helps over 200,000 seniors find peace of mind and a renewed sense of confidence.
-Something to note is that Geoff Gross was named a Glassdoor Top CEO in 2018?4 We highly recommend this company, and you can learn more about their offerings in our full review of Medical Guardian here.
+Founder and CEO, Geoff Gross, launched Medical Guardian out of his apartment in Philadelphia back in 2005.4 Fast forward 15+ years, and today Geoff’s company has helped over 200,000 seniors find peace of mind and a renewed sense of confidence.
+Something to note is that Geoff Gross was named a Glassdoor Top CEO in 2018?5

 No, all of their plans are month-to-month, cancel anytime.

-No, Medical Guardian only offers one alert system that requires a landline, while their other 5 systems use a wireless cellular connection.
+No, Medical Guardian only offers one alert system that requires a landline, while their other five systems use a wireless cellular connection.

 It depends on your budget and lifestyle.
-But if you do choose Medical Guardian, we would recommend their mobile units.
+But if you do choose Medical Guardian, we would recommend one of their mobile units.

 Smartwatch.
 Wikipedia.
 Retrieved May 8, 2020. https://en.wikipedia.org/wiki/Smartwatch